ZeguanW/zgwu.github.io/README.md

 ## About me

-I am second-year master student in Operations Research at Columbia.
+I am currently a second-year master student in Operations Research at Columbia.
+My research interests include optimization, reinforcement learning and their applications in transportation.

 ### Education